-In Spring 2017, Bloomberg Philanthropies will be releasing The Providence Talks Playbook, a reivew and analysis of program results, data, and lessons learned from Providence Talks.
+In Spring 2017, Bloomberg Philanthropies released The Providence Talks Playbook, a review and analysis of program results, data, and lessons learned from Providence Talks.
 Data and information contained in this report will go beyond what was reported in the Pilot Report in Fall 2015.
 The Playbook is available for view and download here:

 The Providence Talks “Pilot Findings & Next Steps” is a detailed report covering various data points gathered and analyzed from Providence Talks’ first year.
 This report discusses the model and theory behind Providence Talks, results from the data, lessons learned, and how Providence Talks will take the program to a citywide scale.
 It is available to view and download here: